Is there an option to never unblock/unban an IP address? In other words to permanently block the IP addresses.

 What is the difference in Blocking Methods?
 Does one have advantages over the other?

-Default blocking method is Windows Firewall and we recommend to use it when possible.
+Default blocking method is Windows Filtering Platform and we recommend to use it when possible.

 We are receiving many 4625 Event IDs in our Event Viewer.